Wong Chin Hung

-Wong Chin Hung (黃展鴻 (wong^{4} zin^{2} hung^{4}); born 2 March 1982) is a Hong Kong former professional footballer who played as a left back.
-He is currently a coach of Hong Kong Premier League club Rangers.
+Wong Chin Hung (黃展鴻 (wong^{4} zin^{2} hung^{4}); born 2 March 1982) is a Hong Kong football coach and a former professional footballer who played as a left back.
+He is currently the assistant coach of Hong Kong Premier League club Rangers.

 Club career

 Instant-Dict

-Wong played at hard grounds at lunchtime when he was a teenager.
+Wong played on hard grounds at lunchtime when he was a teenager.
 He enjoys having the ball at this feet.
 At 16, he accompanied a school friend to a trial at Instant-Dict FC's youth team.
 His father then received a call from the club wanting to recruit him.

 Rangers

 Wong only received a monthly salary of HK$1,500 at Rangers.
 He had to work in renovation to make ends meet and did not play for two months.
 But Philip Lee of Rangers asked him to come back to football.
 He was selected to play in the indoor 5-a-side Hong Kong team and regained his love for football.